nokijfb/8389188babayagaisdfyigaqf/docs/blog/posts/rbsh_scripting_adventure_0.1.md

 > commands.</small>

 <br>
 However, I wanted to add a little Ruby touch mwehehe...
-This was my way of practicing Ruby.
+This was my way to practicing Ruby.
 I modified my code to this:

 ```bash linenums="1"
 if [ ! -f /tmp/.apt_update_done ]; then